Siege of Danzig (1577)

 The siege of Danzig was a six-month siege in 1577 of the city of Danzig, the Polish–Lithuanian Commonwealth (today Gdańsk) by Stephen Báthory, the head of state of the Commonwealth.
 The siege ended in a negotiated agreement.
 It formed part of the Danzig rebellion.

 The conflict began when the city of Danzig, along with the Polish episcopate and a portion of the Polish szlachta, did not recognize the royal election of Bathory to the Commonwealth throne and instead supported the candidature of Emperor Maximilian.
 This led to a short conflict, of which the siege of Danzig was the last part.

-After a siege of six months, the Danzig army of 5,000 mercenaries, among them a Scottish regiment, was utterly defeated in a field battle on 16 December 1577.
+After a siege of six months, the Danzig army of 5,000 mercenaries, among them a Scottish regiment, was defeated in a field battle on 16 December 1577.
 However, since Báthory's armies – the combined Commonwealth, and Hungarian forces – were unable to take the city itself, a compromise was reached: Báthory confirmed the city's special status and its Danzig law privileges granted by the earlier Polish kings in return for 200,000 złotys reparations and recognition of him as sovereign.